 As human beings, we are incredibly intricate with a complexity of emotional needs that must be satisfied.
 These needs include our needs for attention, respect, appreciation, approval, sexual fulfillment, support, comfort, security, etc., and determine our sense of emotional well-being.
-In marriage, our emotional needs were meant to be met both by our relationship with God and through our relationship with our spouse.
-That’s precisely what God intended marriage to be; a committed, intimate, relationship that provides a supply of love to meet one another’s most important emotional needs.
-To build a satisfying and lasting marriage, you and your mate must be committed to meeting each other’s physical and emotional needs.
+In marriage, our emotional needs were meant to be met both through our relationship with God and through our relationship with our spouse.
+That’s precisely what God intended marriage to be; a committed, intimate, relationship that supplies love to meet one another’s most important emotional needs.
+To build a satisfying and lasting marriage, you and your mate must commit to meeting each other’s physical and emotional needs.

 What’s important to your spouse is probably different than what’s important to you.
 People feel loved in different ways.
-Sharing feelings, being appreciated, special time together, affection, sex, thoughtful gifts, and shared activities are a few examples.
+Sharing feelings, showing appreciation, spending special time together, affection, sex, thoughtful gifts, and sharing activities are a few examples.
 Know your spouse’s love language and be sure to use it often.

 “I have the world’s greatest marriage.
-And I talk, laugh, and love more now then at the most passionate period of our dating.”
+And I talk, laugh, and love more now than at the most passionate period of our dating.”

 “For months after the affair, I think the only two questions I asked Janet were, ‘What can I do to make this up to you,’ and, ‘What do you need from me to know I love you more than anyone in the world?”